The-Knights-of-Ni/5206-docs/docs/software/drive.md

 ### Targeter

-The targeter is responsible for generating a target pose for the :ref:`controller <controller>` to go to.
+The targeter is responsible for generating a target pose for the [Controller](controller) to go to.

 @anchor controller